crate/cratedb-guide/docs/start/query/ad-hoc.md

 ## Related features

-Learn more how to use ad-hoc queries optimally.
+Learn more about how to use ad-hoc queries effectively.

 | Feature                               | Description                                                                          | Documentation                                                |
 |---------------------------------------|--------------------------------------------------------------------------------------|--------------------------------------------------------------|